Get started

 Tailscale Funnel examples

-With Tailscale Funnel, you can expose local services, individual folders, or even plain text to the public internet over HTTPS.
-We’ve heard from lots of Tailscale users about how they’re using Funnel, and we have collected these examples to help inspire you to use Funnel in new and interesting ways.
+With Tailscale Funnel, you can expose local services, folders, or text to the public internet over HTTPS.
+We've collected these examples from Tailscale users to inspire you to try it in new ways.

 Share a simple file server

-In this example, we will explore how to use the tailscale funnel command to create a simple file server.
-Using Funnel as a file server is often much more efficient than transferring through a third-party service and more convenient than using something like Python’s http.server.
+The following example uses the tailscale funnel command to create a simple file server.
+Using Funnel as a file server is often more efficient than transferring through a third-party service.
+It's also more convenient than using tools like Python’s http.server.

 c:\Users\Amelie> tailscale funnel c:\tmp\public

-The status will confirm the previous command and provide the hostname that Funnel configures for this node.
-You can see that this URL is available over the internet:
+The status confirms the previous command and provides the hostname that Funnel configures for the device.

 Available on the internet: